-The programme committee welcomes submissions on all aspects of Q methodology and contributions inspired by the seminal work of Dr. William Stephenson.
+The program committee welcomes submissions on all aspects of Q methodology and contributions inspired by the seminal work of Dr. William Stephenson.
 We invite presentations of recent or on-going research in any discipline or sector using Q, or submissions relating to (but not restricted to) the following themes:

-|- the life and works of William Stephenson;|
+|- The life and works of William Stephenson;|

-|- creativity in Q sorting;|
+|- Creativity in Q sorting;|

-|- use of Q in teaching, coaching and mentoring;|
+|- Use of Q in teaching, coaching and mentoring;|

-|- use of Q in programme evaluation and policy analysis;|
+|- Use of Q in program evaluation and policy analysis;|

-|- use of computer packages and web applications to conduct Q studies or open up Q to new users;|
+|- Use of computer packages and web applications to conduct Q studies or open up Q to new users;|

-|- use of Q with visual or non-verbal stimuli;|
+|- Use of Q with visual or non-verbal stimuli;|

-|- the relationship between operant factors and discourse;|
+|- The relationship between operant factors and discourse;|

-|- the relationship of Q with other methods and techniques;|
+|- The relationship of Q with other methods and techniques;|

-|- dilemmas in statement and participant sampling, or factor extraction, rotation and interpretation.|
+|- Dilemmas in statement and participant sampling, or factor extraction, rotation and interpretation.|

 Paper - These take the form of a 15-20 minute presentation to a paper session, with an opportunity to circulate a full paper.
 Papers are normally grouped into thematic sessions of 3 or 4 papers.